Jay Leno recovering from burn injuries | KRDO

 By Sandra Gonzalez, CNN

-Jay Leno is recovering from burn injuries following a gasoline fire, the former “The Tonight Show” host told Variety.
+Jay Leno is recovering from burn injuries following a gasoline fire, according to a statement from the hospital where he is getting treatment.

-“I got some serious burns from a gasoline fire.
-I am ok.
-Just need a week or two to get back on my feet,” Leno said in a statement to the publication.
+Aimee Bennett, a spokesperson at the Grossman Burn Center in Los Angeles, told CNN that Leno was in stable condition, being treated for “burns that he received to his face and hands from a gasoline accident in his garage over the weekend.”

+“He is in good humor and is touched by all the inquiries into his condition and well wishes,” the statement said.
+“He wants to let everyone know he is doing well and is in ‘the best burn center in the United States.'”

 CNN has reached out to representatives for Leno for comment.